Requesting a Gap Year

 A deferral can be a wonderful way to expand your educational horizons through opportunities that cannot be found in a traditional classroom environment.
 Whether it be through travel abroad, community service, paid work, or research and internships, a well-planned and thoughtful deferral can enrich your education, aid in your personal growth and allow you to start college with a greater sense of direction and purpose.

 If you are admitted to Grinnell and would like to request a gap year, you must submit a formal, written request to the assistant vice president of admission by July 1.
 Priority consideration will be given to requests submitted prior to June 15.
 The request should be approximately one or two paragraphs in length and it should contain the following information:

 - Why you would like to request a deferral

-- Description of your gap year plan
+- Description of your deferral plan

 Please note that if you complete 12 or more transferrable college-level credits during your gap year, you will lose your standing as a first year student and must re-apply as a transfer applicant.
 Your admission would then be based in part on the quality of your college work.

-In most cases, if you received a merit-based scholarship, you will receive this same award amount when you re-enroll at the College.
+If you received a merit-based scholarship, you will receive this same award amount when you re-enroll at the College.
 We recommend having a conversation with the Office of Admission if you have further questions about this process.